 Running your business as a limited company may make sense if you want to ring-fence your personal assets in the event of a business failure.
 It may also make sense from a personal tax planning viewpoint.
-But, the CT filing obligations are complex and need to be carefully considered to stay the right side of regulations.
+But, the CT filing obligations are complex and need to be carefully considered.